Rosemary Essential Oil Benefits, Rosemary Essential Oil Uses & More

-I’m quite sure that we’ve all encountered Rosemary at some point in our lives, whether in the garden, the kitchen or as an essential oil and I’m quite sure that we can all recall it’s delightful, aromatic, floral and somewhat piney smell.
-The smell of rosemary is very nostalgic to me and always takes me back to my childhood years – in fact it is also known as the ‘herb of remembrance.’
+I’m quite sure that we’ve all encountered rosemary at some point in our lives.
+Whether in the garden, kitchen or as an essential oil, it has a delightful, aromatic, floral, and somewhat piney smell.
+The smell of rosemary is very nostalgic to me.
+It always takes me back to my childhood years.
+In fact, it is also known as the ‘herb of remembrance’.

-Growing up on a small holding, I remember helping my mother tend to her herb garden on a regular basis.
-She used to surround the herb garden with rosemary bushes as a way of keeping pests out as it’s naturally pest-resistant and to encourage bee activity in the spring-time.
+Growing up on a farm, I remember helping my mother tend to her herb garden on a regular basis.
+She used to surround the herb garden with rosemary bushes as a way of keeping pests out, as they’re naturally pest-resistant.
+She did this in order to encourage bee activity in the springtime.

 Rosemary is an evergreen shrub, so it looks nice all year long and provides a consistent yield all year round.
-We had so much of the stuff that it was a common ingredient in most of my mother’s dishes and baking experiments.
-It was only later in life that I actually encountered rosemary oil for the first time – the smell immediately took me back to that herb garden all those years ago.
-It’s such a powerful and potent essential oil that it should be used sparingly, but is incredibly effective for a variety of things.
+We had so much that it was a common ingredient in most of my mother’s dishes and baking experiments.
+It was only later in life that I actually encountered rosemary oil for the first time.
+The smell immediately took me back to that herb garden all those years ago.
+It’s a powerful and potent essential oil and should be used sparingly.
+But it is incredibly effective and has many uses.

-From aromatherapy, skincare and massage oil, to a natural disinfectant and immunity booster – rosemary oil is really a testament to the strength and versatility of natural products and a real gift from basket that nature provides for us.
+From aromatherapy, skincare, and massage oil, to a natural disinfectant, lice prevention tool, and immunity booster, rosemary essential oil is really a testament to the strength and versatility of natural products.
+A real gift from the basket that nature provides for us.

 What Is Rosemary Essential Oil?
 Where Does It Come From?